Ger-onimo/cucumber-playwright-typescript-course/playwright-automation-framework/README.md

 This repo starts at section 4 (project setup for code along learning) https://www.udemy.com/course/playwright-with-cucumber-bdd-typescript-beginner-to-pro/learn/lecture/45251107#overview

+If cloned forked, the node_modules file may be missing as the repo is public.
+If this is the case do an npm install command:
+> npm install

 ------------------------------------------------------
 To execute the feature file, the long way: npx cucumber-js src/features/*.feature --require-module ts-node/register --require src/step-definitions/**/**/*.ts